Taiwan ally Tuvalu names Feleti Teo as new prime minister | Politics

 There had also been calls by some lawmakers to review a wide-ranging deal signed with Australia in November, that allows Canberra to vet Tuvalu's police, port and telecommunication cooperation with other nations, in return for a defence guarantee and allowing citizens threatened by rising seas to migrate.
 The deal was seen as an effort to curb China's rising influence as an infrastructure provider in the Pacific Islands.

 Teo's position on Taiwan ties, and the Australian security and migration pact, have not been made public.
-Tuvalu's ministry is also expected to be decided on Monday.
+Tuvalu's ministry would be announced at an oath taking ceremony for the new government later this week, Panapa said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)